Does ExpressVPN have a Kill Switch?

 ExpressVPN’s Network Lock constantly monitors your internet connection, and when there is any sudden drop in the connection, it stops your internet connection entirely.
 With ExpressVPN’s kill switch, you never have to worry about compromising your security and privacy.

-Its Network Lock is one of the reasons why many users recommended ExpressVPN for torrenting.
+Its Network Lock is one of the reasons why many users recommended it for torrenting and it is one of the best VPNs for torrenting.
 Another perk of ExpressVPN’s kill switch feature is that it’s perfect for streaming as it won’t let your IP leak accidentally.
 If you’ve never used a kill switch feature before, I highly suggest getting ExpressVPN.
 If you end up not being satisfied, you can always cancel your ExpressVPN subscription and get a refund within 30 days.

 How to enable/disable the ExpressVPN kill switch